kynex7510/3dbrew/content/ACTA:CancelTransfer.md

 # Description

-Cancels a reserved (initialized) Nintendo Network ID transfer that was previously initialized with [ACTA:ReserveTransfer](ACTA:ReserveTransfer "wikilink").
+Cancels a reserved Nintendo Network ID transfer that was previously initialized with [ACTA:ReserveTransfer](ACTA:ReserveTransfer "wikilink").
 The account slot must be 0xFE.
 Therefore, this command can only be used with the currently loaded account.